bobril/bobril.github.io/doc/introduction/whyOwnFramework.md

 We started with by our opinion the best choice at that time ?
 Angular 1.
 However, we soon reached its performance and logic limits.
 After two years, Boris has evaluated a lot of other frameworks.
 Mainly ReactJs.
 Unfortunately, it did not meet all our needs.

 ### Mobile focus
-Touch/multitouch support in ReactJs was and is an afterthought.
+Touch or multitouch support in ReactJs was and is an afterthought.
 It was critical for us to simplify user code regardless of device and input type and browser (IE8+ at that time).

 ### Easy to generate
 The core of our use is in Inspire Designer.
 It is not so easy to generate code in React.
 JSX is basically required to be used in React.
 It needs advanced JS optimizations in Babel to remove any JSX from resulting code, and the resulting code is still big.